Dallas Workers Compensation Attorney

 Personal injury plaintiffs can pursue damages for current and future medical expenses, property damage, lost income, loss of future earning capacity, disability, disfigurement, and pain and suffering.
 Additional punitive damages may be available when the defendant’s intentional or reckless behavior caused the workplace accident.

-Schedule a Free Case Evaluation with a Dallas Work Injury Attorney
+Schedule a Free Case Evaluation with a Dallas Workplace Injury Attorney

 At Rochelle McCullough, we aim to protect Dallas workers injured in workplace accidents.
-We can pursue compensation if you have been injured in a workplace accident that wasn’t your fault.
+Our workplace injury lawyers can pursue compensation if you have been injured in a workplace accident that wasn’t your fault.
 We offer potential clients a free, no-obligation consultation, and our clients don’t pay any legal fees and costs.
 Contact Rochelle McCullough to learn more about your legal rights.